 During the summer, the Museums Branch received a Sperry-Univac BC/7.611 computer for automating our museum records.
 Initial experience has confirmed our curators' belief that computerization of records is a very useful and practical step, expecially when the inventory of historical materials grows as large as ours.
-A forthcoming article in Fottitudine will detail the computer's capabilities and our progress in switching from a manual records system.
+A forthcoming article in Fortitudine will detail the computer's capabilities and our progress in switching from a manual records system.

 The Center's new computer demonstrated its value in the preparation of this article.
 Formerly, to discuss recent acquisitions required considerable effort.
 One had to pull each separate accession folder and sort through the various records on each donation.
 This time-consuming process has now been replaced by a single command to the computer, cutting the total work involved by half.
-In a few minutes, the computer provides a print out containing only the applicable elements of the full accession record.
+In a few-minutes, the computer provides a print out containing only the applicable elements of the full accession record.
 These elements are the description of the item, the donor's name, and the item's historical provenance.
-With this information, writing an acquisitions article is relatively simple. uniform and all of his medals, in addition to a fine collection of personal papers and photographs.
+With this information, writing an acquisitions article is relatively simple.